How To Take Out Life Insurance For Someone Else in Canada

 Takeaway: Separate policies for key person protection and buy-sell funding keep ownership and beneficiaries clean and speed claim payments.

 Schedule a free consultation to talk about your life insurance goals by contacting us or calling us at 1-877-654-6119 to talk to an insurance expert today!
-Weโre proudly based out of Hamilton, and service clients anywhere in Ontario, British Columbia, Manitoba, and Alberta including areas such as Kingston, Oakville, Grande Prairie, and Victoria.
+We’re proudly based out of Hamilton, and service clients anywhere in Ontario, Alberta, British Columbia, Manitoba, New Brunswick, Nova Scotia, and Saskatchewan, and including areas such as Kingston, Oakville, Grande Prairie, and Victoria.